Gustav Kieseritzky

-Gustav Kieseritzky (22 September 1893 – 19 November 1943) was a German admiral during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
+Gustav Kieseritzky (22 September 1893 – 19 November 1943) was a German career naval officer who served in the Imperial German Navy, the Reichsmarine and the Kriegsmarine.
+As an admiral during World War II, he was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
 Kieseritzky was killed on 19 November 1943 during the Kerch–Eltigen Operation and was posthumously awarded the Knight's Cross, on 20 November 1943.